fransking/flink-statefun-tasks/README.md

 ### Flink Stateful Functions

-If you have read this far and haven't seen Flink Stateful functions before it would be worth reading the documentation on the Apacke Flink site.
+If you have read this far and haven't seen Flink Stateful Functions before it would be worth reading the documentation on the Apacke Flink site.
 Flink doesn't really have defined workflows.
-Functions can call other functions, functions can reply to functions that called them and functions can emit results to some egress typically a Kakfa topic.
+Functions can call other functions, functions can reply to functions that called them and functions can emit results to some egress, typically a Kakfa topic.
 This makes it less constrained than Celery but at the same time puts more work on the developer.

 Let's re-vist our stocks example from a Flink perspective.